gudetamago/crowdfunding_backend/README.md

     - Ability to logoff
     - Ability to edit username/email/password is not supported
     - Ability to update pledge (changing pledge amount etc) is not supported
+- Stretch goals
+    - List all stretch goals for selected campaign
+    - Ability to add stretch goal for selected campaign, for owner of the campaign
+    - Form containing stretch goal details (amount, description)
+    - Nice error pages for validation for amount and ensuring that stretch goals are made only for active campaigns
+- Admin page
+    - List all campaigns
+    - Ability to edit campaign details
+    - Ability to delete campaign
+    - Ability to delete user
+    - Ability to add stretch goal for selected campaign

 ### API Spec
 {{ Fill out the table below to define your endpoints.
 An example of what this might look like is shown at the bottom of the page.